avishaigonen123/CTF_writeups/websec.fr/level28.md

 title: level28
 ---

 Here we need to upload our webshell and then read the Flag.
-We've got only one second before the file get deleted, is basically `RCE` combined will `TocToe`.
+We've got only one second before the file get deleted, this is `RCE` combined will `TocToe`.
 This will be our payload
 ```php
 <?php